lvyitian/briar-manual/content/manual.md

 <img src="assets/img/add-contact-1.png" alt="Adding a contact, step 1">

-You must meet up with the person you want to add as a contact.
+Another way to add a contact is to meet up with the person you want to add.
 Each of you will scan a QR code from the other person's screen.
 This ensures you're connecting to the right person, so nobody else can impersonate you or read your messages.

 Tap "Continue" when you're ready to start.